hcsaba1982/MS/foundation/4.3-policy-calico-part3/README.md

 $ calicoctl apply -f 4.3-host-endpoint-master.yaml
 ```

-One thing important to note is we are defining enforcement in a specific interface.
+One thing important to note is we are defining enforcement on a specific interface.
 We should see now this node in our Host Endpoint list using the default profile as we have not defined any:

 ```
 $ calicoctl get hep -o wide